apache/mynewt-site/docs/os/modules/split/split.md

 ```

-The full image text size is about 103kB.
+The full image text size is about 103kB (where 1kB = 1024 bytes).
 With an image slot size of 110kB,
 this leaves only about 7kB of flash for additional application code and data.
 Not good.
 This is the situation we would be facing if we were using the
 Unified setup.